CTA-K12/DynamoForm/README.md

 You can limit the minimum and/or maximum number of addresses by specifying the `data-min-rows` and/or `data-max-rows` attributes on the element with class `dynamo-form`.

+If you want Dynamo to re-index your field label text as well, add an `data-dynamo-relabel="true"` attribute to your element holding the field label.
+It's important that the field label text end with a `[space]#` for indexing to work.
+Where `[space]` represents a space character and `#` represents a positive integer.

 ``` html
 <div class="dynamo-form" data-min-rows="1" data-max-rows="4">